Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 After 4-days

-After four or five days, the lettuce starts to form a stem, and the leaves are getting much bigger.
+After four or five days, the lettuce forms a stem, and the leaves get much bigger.

-We decided to keep the dome back on at this point and carefully mist the lettuce seedlings.
-The lighter the mist, the better, but don't worry if the plants' tip over.
-They will straighten back up unless you blasted them out of the soil.
+We decided to keep the dome back on and carefully mist the lettuce seedlings.
+The lighter the mist, the better, but don’t worry if the plants tip over.
+They will straighten back up unless you blast them out of the soil.

 We Use These Microgreen Trays

-We use Bootstrap Farmer Shallow Heavy-duty trays when we plant 1010 or 1020 trays.
+We use Bootstrap Farmer Shallow Heavy-duty trays to plant 1010 or 1020 trays.
 We also use their deeper trays to plant peas or other uses.

 These trays will never be damaged with normal use.